Fugoes/fugoes.github.io/_posts/2018-11-16-LUKS-Encrypted-Root-with-GPG-Smartcard.md

 ---

 # Background
-I used to use a static password stored in an yubikey to protect LUKS root on my Linux machines.
-It is not safe if losing my yubikey since the static password does not require any pin code.
+I used to protect LUKS root on my Linux machines with a static password stored in my yubikey.
+It is not safe if losing my yubikey, since the static password does not require any pin code.
 I was always thinking about using yubikey's GPG smartcard capacity to make it safer, and finally I spent about 1 hour getting it work today.
 XD

 I generally followed this [link](https://wiki.majic.rs/Openpgp/protecting_luks_decryption_key_in_debian_jessie_us).

 # How to
 I use Debian stretch, and I have already setup an LUKS partition on a partition whose `UUID` is `<UUID>`.
-Login as `root` user, and following these steps.
+Login as `root` user, and follow these steps.

 1. Install necessary packages.
 ```bash